p-/socket-connect-bpf/README.md

 # socket-connect-bpf

-socket-connect-bpf is a Linux command line utility that writes human-readable information about each application that makes new connections to the standard output.
+socket-connect-bpf is a Linux command line utility that writes human-readable information about each application that makes new (network) connections to the standard output.

 ![socket-connect-bpf while making a request with curl](samples/socket-connect-bpf.gif)

 More [sample output](samples/socket-connect-bpf-example.txt).

 ## Details
 socket-connect-bpf is a BPF/eBPF prototype with a kernel probe attached to [`security_socket_connect`](https://github.com/torvalds/linux/blob/master/include/linux/security.h).
+Connections to AF_UNSPEC and AF_UNIX are explicitly excluded.

 To resolve IP addresses to hostnames a user probe to `getaddrinfo` is used.